vrchatapi/vrchatapi.github.io/Archive/UserAPI/ListActive.md

 !> **Archive notice** This endpoint was restricted sometime in first half of 2021.
-This now requires Admin Credentials.
+It now always requires Admin Credentials.

 # Search Active